-Panch Pokhari trek is wilderness trekking and newly promoted trekking route in Nepal which is named after five holy ponds and Hindus pilgrimage.
-Panch Pokhari trek offers beautiful Himalayan view and perfect nature with district culture and traditions of locals.
-This Panch Pokhari trekking follows the remote traditional villages in the amazingly beautiful Himalayan background with the combination of miscellaneous ecology, rich cultural heritage and pilgrimage tour.
-There are lots of historical places, Caves & naturally beautiful lakes which are most outstanding part of Five Lakes trekking.
+Panch Pokhari trek is wilderness trekking and a newly establish trekking route in Nepal.
+Which name comes from after five holy ponds and Hindus pilgrimage.
+Panch Pokhari trek offers a beautiful Himalayan view and perfect nature with district culture and traditions of locals.
+This Panch Pokhari trekking follows the remote traditional villages.
+The amazingly beautiful Himalayan background with the combination of miscellaneous ecology.
+As a result, this is the best cultural heritage and pilgrimage tour.
+There are lots of historical places as well as Caves & naturally beautiful lakes which are the most outstanding part of Five Lakes trekking.

-Panch Pokhari is holy sacred lake for Buddhist and Hindu.
-After 5 hours drive from Kathmandu, we arrive at the trek starting point called Chautara, district headquarter of Sindupalchowk.
+Panch Pokhari is a holy sacred lake for Buddhist and Hindu.
+After 5 hours drive from Kathmandu, we arrive at the Panch Pokhari trek starting point called Chautara, the district headquarter of Sindhupalchok.
 This trek passes through a mixture of beautiful mountain scenery and the terraced fields and characteristic houses of rural villages from different ethnic groups.
 The good hospitality of the local people could make your trek quite interesting and memorable.
-The route of Hille Bhanjyang goes uphill passing through forests enriched with bamboo, pine, oak, rhododendron and alpine vegetation.
+The route of Hille Bhanjyang goes uphill passing through forests enriched with bamboo, pine, oak, rhododendron, and alpine vegetation.

-We may also have chance to encounter Himalayan deer, white monkey and many others.
+We may also have the chance to encounter Himalayan deer, white monkey, and many others.
 Passing Buddhist monasteries, Tamang and Sherpa villages reach the sacred site of the five glacial lakes of Panch Pokhari.
-The top of Panch Pokhari (4100m) offers an excellent view of Jugal Himal Range, Rolwaling Range, Gosaikunda, Kanchenjunga and Makalu.
-The last day of the trip we will ride back to Kathmandu from Melamchi Bazaar crossing the Melamchi River and over viewing the Melamchi Drinking water project.
+The top of Panch Pokhari trek (4100m) offers an excellent view of Jugal Himal Range, Rolwaling Range, Gosaikunda, Kanchenjunga and Makalu.
+On the last day of the trip, we will ride back to Kathmandu.
+From Melamchi Bazaar crossing the Melamchi River and overviewing the Melamchi Drinking water project.

-Nepal Panch Pokhari trek offers an ideal and interesting journey which gives the experience of lifetime.
-The vegetation in this Panch Pokhari trekking region abundantly crowd alpine pasture meadow & Rhododendron scrub.
-Mammals like Langur monkey, Assamese monkey, Picas, civet cat etc, endangered animals like Musk Deer, Snow Leopard, Himalayan fox, Wild dog etc can be found in this region.
-Varieties of experiences can be grabbed and experienced in this solitary off the beaten trekking of Panch Pokhari.
+Nepal Panch Pokhari trek offers an ideal and interesting journey that gives the experience of a lifetime.
+The vegetation in this Panch Pokhari trekking region abundantly crowds alpine pasture meadow as well as the Rhododendron scrub.
+Mammals like Langur monkey, Assamese monkey, Picas, as well as civet cat, etc. Animals like Musk Deer, Snow Leopard, Himalayan fox, Wild dog, etc can find in this region.
+AS a result varieties of experiences can be grabbed and experience in this solitary off the beaten trekking of Panch Pokhari.

 Day 01 - Greetings at Kathmandu Airport transfer to hotel.